Bridge98/Codewars-solutions/README.md

 (All the C solutions were thought for Uni purpose only, so I did not paid a lot of attention to algo complexity)
 <hr>

-I really loved this katas, which gaves me the opportunity to improve myself with some good new algos and, why not, help me a lot to crack a lot of code interviews.

-### I try to keep this repository updated.
+I really loved this katas, which gaves me the opportunity to improve myself with some good new algos and, why not, help me a lot to crack a lot of code interviews; I try to keep this repository updated.